Super Nintendo Entertainment System (SNES) - Play online games on Super Nintendo

 European and Australian SNES controller

 Although Nintendo never released an adapter that allowed NES games to run on the SNES, the Super Game Boy was created, an adapter that made it possible to play Game Boy games on the console.
-The company aggressively advertised this development, emphasizing the advantages over the regular Game Boy: color support (it replaced the usual palette of four shades of gray with a certain set of colors, but games remained within this four-color palette) and graphic design for an unused area of the screen (game image took up only part of the screen due to the Game Boy's low resolution).
+The company aggressively advertised this development, emphasizing the advantages over the regular Game Boy: color support (it replaced the usual palette of four shades of gray with some set of colors, but games remained within this four-color palette) and graphic design for an unused area of the screen (game image took up only part of the screen due to the Game Boy's low resolution).
 In Japan, the Super Game Boy 2 was also released, which added a port for connecting a second adapter, allowing for multiplayer.

 Classic Controller for Wii, made in Super Famicom style

 For the SNES, as for the NES, a number of unlicensed third-party peripherals have been released, such as a new version of Game Genie's codebreaker designed for use with SNES games, and various game copying devices.
 In general, Nintendo has shown more tolerance towards such developments for the SNES than during the NES days.